ghfbsd/kenken/README.md

     > q()                         # this is how you quit R
 ```

+Depending on the structure of the puzzle, it will take up to 10 or so trials
+to solve a 4x4 puzzle, and up to 100,000 or so to solve a 6x6 (though most are
+solved with ~1000).
+Even though this is a brute-force solution method, it avoids
+futile trial solutions, considerably reducing the search space.

 If you are curious about the solution method, you can invoke a trace option to
 see the progress of the backtracking search by adding a third arg to `ksolve`: